logchan/SmarterFirefoxPassword/README.md

 Smarter Firefox Password
 ---

-Enter Firefox master password from smart card.
+Enter Firefox master password saved in smart card.

 Created by logchan, who is tired of typing, and happens to have dozens of spare tags.